 How do you see your role as Head of Apprenticeship?
 What satisfaction does it give you?

 “I am satisfied if the apprentices attain professional autonomy, an overview of their professional life, and find jobs at the end of their training.”

 What do you most like about your job as Head of Apprenticeships?

 “When my ex-apprentices tell me about their successes with smiles on their faces: this happened again just today.”

 Associate Professeur, Academic Director of the Master in Management Apprenticeship track

 “Building a sandwich course should normally lead to a total rethink of teaching methods.
 However, most frequently the alternation between study and professional life stops at the classroom door and this necessitates a complete re-evalutation.
-At ESCP Europe, we have achieved this goal thanks to the involvement of teachers in a learner centered on the apprenctice, professor tutor and apprenticeship manager triangle.
+At ESCP, we have achieved this goal thanks to the involvement of teachers in a learner centered on the apprenctice, professor tutor and apprenticeship manager triangle.